 (1 sentence) Message

-(2 sentences) Significance for the learner
+(2 sentences) Importance for learners

 (1 sentence) Call to Action: What should the learner do now?